LEL-A/doc/README.md

 documentation that is:
 1. Free, open-source and permissive (MIT license)
 2. Transparent
-3. Open for contribution and participation
+3. Open for agile contribution and participation
 4. State of the art
 5. Up-to-date